esl-epfl/x-heep/docs/source/Peripherals/SPI.md

 ## Using HAL Together With SDK

 While it is possible to use the HAL together with the SDK, there are important considerations to be aware of.
-Consistency is key: do not mix SDK usage with HAL usage within the same context.
+Also, consistency is key: do not mix SDK usage with HAL usage within the same context.
 If you need to use both, clearly separate the contexts in which each is used.

 ### Interrupt Handling

-### Event and Error Interrupts
+#### Event and Error Interrupts

 Since the SDK already implements the weak interrupt handlers of the HAL, it is not possible to redefine handlers.
 This means that it is not possible to use any